rujuldwivedi/Bulldozer-Price-Prediction/README.md

 To run this project locally, follow these steps:

 1. Clone the repository: `git clone https://github.com/rujuldwivedi/Bulldozer-Price-Prediction.git`
-2. Install the required dependencies.
+2. Install the required datasets and dependencies.
 3. Run the Jupyter notebook: `jupyter notebook Bulldozer-Price-Regression.ipynb`

 ## Contributions